Unleash/unleash/website/docs/sdks/unleash-proxy.md

 ### We care about Privacy! {#we-care-about-privacy}

-The Unleash Proxy is important because you should not expose your entire toggle configurations to your end users!
-Single page apps works in context of a specific user.
-The proxy will only return the evaluated toggles (with variants) that should be enabled for those specific users in that specific context.
+The Unleash Proxy is important because you should not expose your entire set of toggle configurations to your end users.
+Single page apps work in the context of a specific user.
+The proxy allows you to only provide data that relates to that one user: _The proxy will only return the evaluated toggles (with variants) that should be enabled for that specific user in that specific context._

 Most of our customers prefer to run The Unleash Proxy themselves.
 PS!
 We actually prefer this as we don’t want to see your users.
 Running it is pretty simple, it is either a small Node.js process you start or a docker image you use.
 (We can of course host the proxy for you also.)